yanghengtang/tp/docs/UserGuide.md

 The main window can be broken down into the following components:

 - **Command Box**: The command box is where you will enter your input your commands
-- **Result Display Box**: The box will display the output messages in response to your commands
+- **Result Display Box**: This box will display the output messages in response to your commands
 - **Appointment List Panel**: This panel will display the list of filtered appointments
-- **Patient List Panel**: This panel will display the list of filtered patient
+- **Patient List Panel**: This panel will display the list of filtered patients
-- **Doctor List Panel**: This panel will display the list of filtered doctor
+- **Doctor List Panel**: This panel will display the list of filtered doctors

 Back to [Table of Contents](#table-of-contents).